 As a public authority, the General Registry is committed to openness, transparency and serving the public interest in compliance with the Freedom of Information Law, 2007.

-The Freedom of Information Law (2018 Revision) was passed on 19th October 2007 and came into effect in January 2009.
-It gives the public a right of access to all types of records held by public authorities, but also sets out some exemptions from that right.
+The Freedom of Information Law was first passed on 19th October 2007 and came into effect in January 2009.
+It gives the public a right of access to all types of records held by public authorities but also sets out some exemptions from that right.